bitdessin/PyDAIR/docs/casestudies.rst

 =============================

-The *simdata* dataset consists of 100,000 artificial sequences of human IgH. which were generated JoinSimulation\ [#Russ2015]_.
+The *simdata* dataset consists of 100,000 artificial sequences of human IgH which were generated JoinSimulation\ [#Russ2015]_.
 The raw data are saved as compressed TSV format in :file:`data/simdata.txt`.
 We use :command:`bzip2` command to decompress the raw data,